 Our services currently cover 150 countries.
 With our broad expertise, we can help your company make a painless transition to remote employment.

-While we always ensure compliance, we also focus on improving both the employer and employee’s experiences by tailoring our products to your needs.
-That’s why we offer things like bespoke benefits packages to ensure employee well-being.
+While we always ensure compliance, we also focus on improving both the employer and employee’s experiences by tailoring our products to your unique needs.
 While you still need to do the convincing, our services are a prime reason for employers to shift to remote employment.

 Omnipresent offers a holistic solution for remote employment.
 Get in touch so we can help you find the best path for your business.